Search

 Through mutual consultation, parents can adjust the parenting plan themselves and record it in writing.
 A lawyer is not legally required.
 However, it is wise to have a lawyer check the amendment, especially if the adjustment is significant or has consequences for maintenance or parental authority.
 Furthermore, without judicial ratification, the amendment does not have an enforceable title.

-No. A parenting plan cannot be amended unilaterally.
-Both parents must agree, or the court must impose an amendment.
-If your ex-partner changes the factual situation without your consent, you can take legal steps to enforce compliance with the existing agreements.
+No, a parenting plan cannot be amended unilaterally.
+Both parents must agree, or the court must impose an amendment based on Article 1:253a of the Dutch Civil Code.
+If the other parent changes the factual situation without consent, legal steps can be taken to enforce compliance with the existing agreements.

-The duration depends on the situation.
-A petition to the court takes an average of several months.
-If it is possible to reach an agreement through consultation or mediation, an amendment can be recorded more quickly.
-In urgent situations, such as an imminent relocation, the possibility of a provisional measure exists.
+The turnaround time depends on the chosen route.
+A petition to the court takes an average of a few months to half a year.
+When consultation or mediation leads to agreement, an amendment can be recorded more quickly, sometimes within a few weeks.
+In urgent situations, such as an upcoming relocation, there is the possibility of a provisional measure for the duration of the proceedings.

 An enforceable title is a court ruling or order on the basis of which compliance can be enforced, if necessary via a bailiff.
 An amendment that is only recorded in writing by parents without ratification by the court does not have an enforceable title.
 This means that in the event of non-compliance, you must go to court again.
 Ratification prevents this.

-Children aged 8 and older can be invited by the judge for a child interview if the court is involved in the amendment.
-Children aged 12 and older have a stronger right to be heard.
-The judge takes the child’s wishes into account in their judgment, but ultimately decides based on the best interests of the child.
+Children aged 12 and older have a legal right to be heard: the court invites them for a child interview when the court is involved in the amendment.
+For children aged 8 to 12, the judge may organize a child interview at their own discretion.
+The judge takes the child’s wishes into account in the assessment but ultimately decides based on the best interests of the child.